jpmorrisuva/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Interest
+- Social Perception
-- Interest 3
+- Functional Neuroimaging
-- Interst 4
+- Developmental Disorders

 # Education to show in About widget